-Cornelis marriesin 1871 with Theodora van Rijn (Stompwijk 1846-The Hague 1924).
-He sees no future for himself in Stompwijk and therefore settles in 1876 in the strongly expanding city of the Hague.
-There he drives a water and fireshop in the Old Center, where he also sells things like coffee, tea and fuels.
+In 1871 Cornelis marries Theodora van Rijn (Stompwijk 1846-The Hague 1924).
+He sees no future for himself in Stompwijk and therefore settles in 1876 in the fast expanding city of the Hague.
+There he runs a water and fireshop in the Old Center, where he also sells things like coffee, tea and fuels.
 In 1884 he moves to the new Dichtersbuurt and starts a stable at Da Costastraat 95.
 There he rents horses, executes taxi rides with a carriage and stores furniture.
-He extends this business into a removal company and puts also into use adjacent buildings for this purpose.
+He expands this business into a removal company and usees adjacent buildings for this purpose as well.

 Cornelis dies of pneumonia in 1901.
-The moving company is then continued by his sons Paul, Nelis, Dorus and David.
+The moving company is continued by his sons Paul, Nelis, Dorus and David.
 They manage to rank among the top of 25 Dutch removal companies in 1907.
-Not only removals are carried out within The Hague, but also removals throughout Europe as can be read from the vehicles.
-The transport over a large distance then goes over the rail track (or with ships as to Dutch East Indies).
+Removals are not only carried out within The Hague, but also throughout Europe as shown on the vehicles.
+At that time transport over a large distance goes by train (or with ships to Dutch East Indies).
 In 1916, several buildings on the Kepplerstraat are purchased because of a need for additional storage capacity and putting away trailers.
-Around 1925 a switch from transport with horses to transport with trucks takes place.
+Around 1925 there is a switch from transport with horses to transport with trucks.

-In 1948 son David takes over the business in its entirety.
-He is succeeded in 1959 by his son Dick who chooses small scale.
+In 1948 son David takes over the entire business in its entirety.
+In 1959 he is succeeded by his son Dick who chooses for working on a smaller scale.
 After his death in 1999, the family business ends after 115 years.

 Source: F.C. van Boheemen, Kistenmajoors and the shipmasters.
 The Hague moving company C. van Boheemen & Zonen (1884-2000).
 ISBN 978-94-6010-041-3).
 See Publications.